Mill River Union High School: Drama

-Mill River's theater company is Stage 40, led by director Peter Bruno and a student board of directors.
+Mill River's theater company is Stage 40, led by director Wendy Savery, producer Leonard Bartenstein, and a student board of directors.
 Each season it performs three shows, and helps the middle school (Stage 20) run a spring play.
+The Stage 20 show is usually performed for the surrounding elementary schools in the district.
 The 2007-2008 season included The Pirates of Penzance by Gilbert & Sullivan.
 The fall show was an adaptation of Roald Dahl's The Twits, a knock off of the famous, James Besaw's The Tits.
 The 2009-2010 season included Splendor in the Grass, by William Inge, based on the film of the same name, directed by Elia Kazan; Discourse on Dissent, a series of shorts based on war themes; and The Witches.
 The Middle school did a performance of Alice in Wonderland.
 Other productions have included, Sam Shepard's Geography of a Horse Dreamer, Slavomir Mrozek's, Fox Hunt, and Ted Hughes', The Pig Organ.

+In 2025, the company featured a full production of the Little Women musical, including a live orchestra directed by Andrew Loose.
+Stage 40 will be putting on a production of The Drowsy Chaperone on November 13th and 14th 2026.

 Music

 Mill River Union High School's Music program is run by Kristin Cimonetti, Peter Roach, and Andrew Loose.
 Kristin conducts a senior choir of over seventy students.
 Kristin also conducts three honors ensembles; the Chamber singers (bass and treble voices), the Clef Hangers (bass voices), and the Tempo Tantrums (treble voices).
 Andrew conducts a junior choir of over forty students, three honors ensembles; Jazz Combo, Cantiamo (bass unchanged), and Vivace (treble unchanged), and a collegiate music theory class.
 Peter teaches senior and junior band, as well as two honors ensembles; Jazz Band and Jazz Lab.
 Many students who participate in the music program are accepted into the New England festival, All-State festival and District five music festivals annually.